weweb-assets/ww-calendar/AI.md

 - `eventsDataPath`: `string` - Field to use as event additional data.
 Default: `'data'`
 - `eventsGroupIdPath`: `string` - Field to use as event group ID.
 Default: `'groupId'`

-Slots:
-- `emptyListTextEl` - Element for customizing the empty list message when there are no events to display

 Events:
 - `eventClick`: {value: eventData} - Triggered when an event is clicked
 - `viewChange`: {value: viewData} - Triggered when the calendar view changes